 Located in the West Village, Four-Faced Liar stays true to Irish tradition without overwhelming patrons with Irish decor.
 Whether you come in for a pint, or to watch your favorite team play, you'll feel right at home, like you're in an old-school pub.

 Puck Fair, an Irish pub on Lafayette Street, narrowly escapes the frenzied chaos that is Broadway.
 Luckily, this casual, tucked-away spot provides the ideal place to flee the shopping-bag-wielding crowds and enjoy a couple ciders beers.

-Everyone wants to call their favorite bar a New York institution, but Woodside’s Donovan’s Pub truly is one: the Tudor-style Irish tavern has been serving the Queens community since 1966.
-It may have made a splash when it first opened by offering bubbly free to ladies on Thursday nights, but these days it’s a frequent occupier of ‘best burger’ lists.
-And for good reason: the half-pound griddle patty, a blend of chuck and New York strip beef, is gigantic, pink on the inside and paired with thick steak fries.
-It’s the best thing on a pub menu also offering fried plates like crab cakes and fish & chips.
-What better way to anchor yourself after a few pints of the Irish, Belgian and American brews on tap?
-It can get rowdy during happy hours, but the series of wood-paneled rooms glowing under vintage stained-glass windows can make a nice hideaway for a sit-down beer and some conversation.
+Everyone wants to call their favorite bar a New York institution, but Donovan’s Pub truly is one: the Tudor-style Irish tavern has been serving Woodside since 1966.
+It may have made a splash when it first opened by offering free champagne to ladies on Thursday nights, but these days it’s a frequent occupier of "best burger" lists.
+And for good reason: the half-pound griddle patty, a blend of chuck and New York strip beef, is gigantic, pink on the inside, and paired with thick steak fries.
+What better way to anchor yourself after a few pints of the Irish, Belgian, and American brews on tap?
+Donovan's can get rowdy during happy hours, but wood-paneled rooms and stained-glass windows make a nice hideaway for a sit-down beer and some conversation.